ylebon/fafo/README.md

 - "As nouns the difference between persecutor and prosecutor is that persecutor is a person or thing that persecutes or harasses while prosecutor is a lawyer who decides whether to charge a person with a crime and tries to prove in court that the person is guilty." - https://wikidiff.com/prosecutor/persecutor

-In some cases prosecutor can be also a persecutor, when prosecutor exploit laws and his/her network in both world (ying and yang) to harass someone so he/her stays on governement payroll or for job promotion.
+In some cases prosecutor can be also a persecutor, when prosecutor exploits laws and his/her network in both worlds (ying and yang) to harass someone so he/her stays on governement payroll or for job promotion.
 For example: exploiting EU law about disease (COVID), exploiting EU laws about nationalities, exploiting laws in the countries you visit if you are travelling, etc